SharePoint/sp-dev-docs/docs/general-development/performancepoint-services-in-sharepoint.md

-## Extensibility architecture for PerformancePoint Services in SharePoint Server 2013
+## Extensibility architecture for PerformancePoint Services in SharePoint
 <a name="bkmk_PerfPointArch"> </a>

 Supported extensions run within a PerformancePoint Services application instance, either on the front-end web server or on the application server, as shown in the following diagram.